standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 ### Front Matter Files

-Every IG contains some amount of narrative content, which we refer to as the "[front matter](https://www.scribendi.com/advice/front_matter.en.html)".
+Every IG contains some amount of narrative content, which we refer to as [front matter](https://www.scribendi.com/advice/front_matter.en.html).
 The front matter is typically a set of hyperlinked HTML files, graphics, and sometimes, downloads.
 These files are manually authored using any convenient tool; there are no special facilities in CIMPL to author the front matter.

-If multiple files are involved, they must be placed into a single folder, named in the `indexContent` parameter of the [configuration file](#configuration-file).
-This folder must contain a file named `index.html` whose contents will be used as the body of the IG home page (the header and footer of the pages are automatically generated).
+If multiple files are involved, they must be placed into a single folder, named in the `indexContent` parameter of the [Configuration file](#configuration-file).
+This folder must contain a file named _index.html_ whose contents will be used as the body of the IG home page (the header and footer of the pages are automatically generated).

-If a single file is used, the file should be named in the `indexContent` parameter of the configuration file, and a folder is not required.
+If a single file is used, the file should be named in the `indexContent` parameter of the Configuration file, and a folder is not required.

 ### FHIR Examples

 Configuring FHIR examples to appear in the generated IG involves the following steps:

-* Create a folder which will contain your FHIR examples
+* Create a folder to contain your FHIR examples.
-* Modify the CIMPL configuration file to specify the folder containing your examples
+* Modify the CIMPL Configuration file to specify the folder containing your examples.

 The name of the folder is arbitrary, however, following [directory structure](#suggested-directory-structure) and [naming conventions](#suggested-file-naming) is recommended.